If you ever have issues with General Mail (IMAP & POP), you usually have to modify the server settings of the account.

 4. Select "Server settings"

-5. Make the changes and swipe left to save settings.
+5. Make the changes and swipe right to save settings and to leave the settings view.

 If you have received the settings from your email service provider, but you can't get your email to work, read below: